 The consequences of climate change are material risks that investors and businesses of all kinds must address.
-Companies are also coming under increased pressure from their investors to reduce their greenhouse gas emissions in order to meet the targets of the Paris Accord's limit on global temperature increase to 2°C above pre-industrial levels.
-Companies need to consider long-term business plans and capital expenditures to adapt to a lower-carbon economy and lower future demand for fossil fuels.
+Companies are under increased pressure from their investors to reduce their greenhouse gas emissions in order to meet the targets of the Paris Agreement, intended to limit the increase in global temperatures to 1.5°C or 2°C above preindustrial levels.
+Companies need to consider their long-term business plans and capital expenditures to adapt to a lowercarbon economy and lower future demand for fossil fuels.

-Reducing greenhouse gas emissions can also benefit a company by reducing its energy use and costs, lowering its exposure to climate change risks, and positioning it to trade carbon credits.10
+Reducing greenhouse gas emissions can also benefit a company by reducing its energy use and costs, lowering its exposure to climate change risks, and positioning it to trade carbon credits.

-- [The fund] will vote for reasonable proposals calling for companies to improve oversight, management and reduction of their greenhouse gas emissions. - [The fund] will vote for reasonable proposals that encourage boards and management to disclose steps they are taking to address climate-related risks.
+- [The fund] will vote for reasonable proposals calling for companies to improve oversight, management and reduction of their greenhouse gas emissions.
+This includes setting clear performance targets aligned with the Paris Agreement's goals. - [The fund] will vote for reasonable proposals that encourage boards and management to disclose steps they are taking to address climate-related risks.

-For reporting on the risks of climate change in financial statements, see "Financial reports and climate change," on page 20.
+For reporting on the risks of climate change in financial statements, see "Financial reports and climate change," on page 17.